lucianodato/speech-denoiser/README.md

 speech-denoiser
 ------
-A speech denoise lv2 plugin based on Xiph's RNNoise library
+A speech denoise lv2 plugin based on the modified Xiph's RNNoise library by GregorR

 What is RNNoise?
 -----